 This meter performs Fast Fourier Transform (FFT) calculation, and the FFT data is not reviewable.
 This is performed on each sample taken by the meter on each Measurement Interval, and the dominant frequency is reported.
 The Sample Rate can be adjusted to different frequencies.
 This is key for yielding readings that report vibrational data for the desired frequency range.

 The Sample Rate has a direct correlation with what frequencies can be detected.
 The higher the Sample Rate, the more frequencies can be observed.
 Therefore, you should configure your sensor’s Sample Rate to include the frequency of the vibrational data you monitor.
-Configure the Sample Rate too low, and it will not detect the higher frequencies you are looking to observe.
-Configure the Sample Rate too high, and it will include noise from frequencies higher than the desired frequency, and you will see inconclusive readings.
+Configure the Sample Rate too low, and it will not detect the higher frequencies you want to observe.
+Configure the Sample Rate too high, including noise from frequencies higher than the desired frequency, and you will see inconclusive readings.

 Note: The sensor will automatically account for mismatched Heartbeat/Measurement Interval/Sample Rate configurations.